arwes/arwes/ROADMAP.md

 - The order in the lists don't represent priority.
 - Active items are represented with **bold**.
-- Specifications tasks are listed in [the project boards](https://github.com/arwes/arwes/projects).
+- Tasks are listed in the [project boards](https://github.com/arwes/arwes/projects).

 ----